design-with-code/general/04-Data-DOM-Events.md

-# Designing with Code (Part 4) – Data, Document Object Model, and Events
+# Designing with Code - Part 4: Data, Document Object Model, and Events

 Creating prototypes in code allows designers to gain a deeper understanding of the way user interfaces are constructed.
 This can help us become more sensitive towards concerns from engineers, but it can also strengthen the designer's position in discussions with development.